Heavy Stamping Press Moving & Installation Services

 New Press Installation

-Installing a new stamping press involves much more than placing the machine on the production floor.
+Installing a new stamping press involves much more than stage setting the machine on the production floor.
 Silver Lake Industrial coordinates every phase of installation, including:

 Whether the equipment arrives directly from the manufacturer or has been transported from another facility, our experienced millwrights ensure every component is handled with care.